-Extraterrestrial beings have reportedly made contact with Earth, expressing frustration over what they perceive as our flawed navigation systems.
-This unusual announcement comes from a message believed to originate from a wormhole, claiming to have delivered the spacecraft Pioneer to our planet.
+Extraterrestrial beings have reportedly made contact with Earth, expressing frustration over what they see as flawed navigation systems.
+This unusual announcement comes from a message believed to originate from a wormhole, claiming it delivered the spacecraft Pioneer to our planet.

-The aliens cite their observations of human conflict and confusion related to map orientation.
-They state, "All of your maps are upside down."
-This statement has sparked outrage and confusion among many, who must now reconsider how they view our planet.
+The aliens cite observations of human conflict and confusion related to map orientation.
+They state, "All of your maps are upside down," sparking outrage and confusion among many who must now reconsider how they view our planet.

 According to the aliens, our insistence that north is up is simply wrong.
-They argue that south should take precedence, as their flat planet offers a different perspective on orientation.
-"You did not see that coming, ha?" they quipped in a rather condescending tone.
+They argue that south should take precedence, as their flat planet offers a different perspective.
+"You did not see that coming, ha?" they quipped condescendingly.

 Some people are struggling to process these claims.
-One commented on forums, "Hold on, youโre saying our Earth is flat???!!!"
-Others are questioning the implications of this unusual perspective shift during a time when humanity is rife with division.
+One person commented on forums, "Hold on, youโre saying our Earth is flat???!!!"
+Others chimed in with varying opinions, such as, "Left and right are local to you, so theyโre still good.
+But east and west are messed up."

 Map Orientation Confusion